mackenziedg/fountain2pdf/README.md

 * Does not format title pages at all

-* Does not do rich text formatting (ie. italics, bold, underline etc.) as described in the Fountain specs

 * Does not format dual dialogue properly

 * There's no error handling or anything, so be careful.
 It shouldn't delete anything, but just fyi.